-As described in This volume also provides an updated analysis of the 2019 California Energy Efficiency Action Plan, progress toward doubling statewide energy efficiency savings by 2030.
-The analysis shows that while current programs and policies are not projected to achievegenerate the necessary energy savings and GHG reductions that are on a path to 2030 targets.
-More meet that 2030 goal, the goal can be met with more aggressive efficiency and decarbonization is needed from programs and the private market electrification (Figure ES-2).
+This volume also provides an updated analysis of the progress toward doubling statewide energy efficiency savings by 2030.
+The analysis shows that while current programs and policies are not projected to generate the necessary energy savings and GHG reductions to meet that 2030 goal, the goal can be met with more aggressive efficiency and electrification (Figure ES-2).